singaround/songbook/songs/Bully-In-The-Alley.md

 ---
 templateKey: song
-title: Bully In The Alley
+title: Bully In the Alley
 wordsBy: Traditional
 tuneBy: Traditional
 chorusLine: 'So help me Bob, I’m bully in the alley'